CURENT/andes/docs/source/modeling.rst

 ANDES adopts a decentralized architecture which provides each model a copy of variable values before equation evaluation.
 This architecture allows to parallelize the equation evaluation (in theory, or in practice if one works round the Python GIL).
-However, this architecture requires a coherent protocol for updating the DAE arrays and the ``VarBase`` arrays.
+However, this architecture requires a coherent protocol for updating the DAE arrays and the ``BaseVar`` arrays.
 More specifically, how the variable and equations values from model ``VarBase`` should be summed up or forcefully set at the DAE arrays needs to be defined.

-The protocol is relevant when a model defines subclasses of `VarBase` that are supposed to be "public".
+The protocol is relevant when a model defines subclasses of `BaseVar` that are supposed to be "public".
 Other models share this variable with `ExtAlgeb` or `ExtState`.

 By default, all `v` and `e` at the same address are summed up.
 This is the most common case, such as a Bus connected by multiple devices: power injections from devices should be summed up.

-In addition, `VarBase` provides two flags, `v_setter` and `e_setter`, for cases when one `VarBase` needs to overwrite the variable or equation values.
+In addition, `BaseVar` provides two flags, `v_setter` and `e_setter`, for cases when one `VarBase` needs to overwrite the variable or equation values.

 Flags for Value Overwriting
 ---------------------------
-`VarBase` have special flags for handling value initialization and equation values.
+`BaseVar` have special flags for handling value initialization and equation values.
 This is only relevant for public or external variables.
-The `v_setter` is used to indicate whether a particular `VarBase` instance sets the initial value.
+The `v_setter` is used to indicate whether a particular `BaseVar` instance sets the initial value.
-The `e_setter` flag indicates whether the equation associated with a `VarBase` sets the equation value.
+The `e_setter` flag indicates whether the equation associated with a `BaseVar` sets the equation value.

 The `v_setter` flag is checked when collecting data from models to the numerical DAE array.
 If `v_setter is False`, variable values of the same address will be added.
 If one of the variable or external variable has `v_setter is True`, it will, at the end, set the values in the DAE array to its value.
-Only one `VarBase` of the same address is allowed to have `v_setter == True`.
+Only one `BaseVar` of the same address is allowed to have `v_setter == True`.

 A `v_setter` Example
 ------------------------